Terminal49/API/docs/Useful Info/Tracking-Request-Retrying.md

 ### Permanent

-Temporary reasons can become permanent when the `status` changes to `failed`.
+Temporary reasons can become permanent when the `status` changes to `failed`:

-Other than that:

  * `duplicate` when the shipment already existed,
  * `expired` when the tracking request was created more than 7 days ago and still not succeded,